14 Foods You Had No Idea Could Give You Food Poisoning

 “Cut up the rotisserie chicken in pieces so they cool quickly to a safe temperature,” says Marianne H. Gravely, senior technical information specialist at the Food Safety and Inspection Service at the USDA.

 If you’re cooking your own roasted chicken, don’t wash it—you’ll only spread germs.
 Instead, focus on cooking it to the right temperature.
-According to the USDA Meat and Poultry Roasting Chart, the bird should be cooked until the internal temperature is 165° F, which amounts to about 20 to 30 minutes per pound (with an additional 15 to 30 minutes if it’s stuffed) at 350° F. Here’s how to tell the difference between a stomach bug and food poisoning.
+According to the USDA Meat and Poultry Roasting Chart, the bird should be cooked until the internal temperature is 165° F, which amounts to about 20 to 30 minutes per pound (with an additional 15 to 30 minutes if it’s stuffed) at 350° F. If you’re not sure why your stomach is feeling off, here’s how to tell the difference between a stomach bug and food poisoning.

 AS Food studio/Shutterstock